 State Snapshot Transfer is a full data copy from one node (donor) to the joining node (joiner).
 It’s used when a new node joins the cluster.
 In order to be synchronized with the cluster, new node has to transfer data from the node that is already part of the cluster.
 There are three methods of SST available in Percona XtraDB Cluster: mysqldump, rsync and xtrabackup.
-The downside of mysqldump and rsync is that the donor node becomes READ-ONLY while data is being copied from one node to another (SST applies FLUSH TABLES WITH READ LOCK command).
-Xtrabackup SST does not require READ LOCK for the entire syncing process, only for syncing the MySQL system tables and writing the information about the binlog, galera and slave information (same as the regular XtraBackup backup).
+The downside of mysqldump and rsync is that the donor node becomes READ-ONLY while data is being copied from one node to another.
+Xtrabackup SST, on the other hand, uses backup locks, which means galera provider is not paused at all as with FTWRL (Flush Tables with Read Lock) earlier.
 State snapshot transfer method can be configured with the wsrep_sst_method variable.

 If the variable gcs.sync_donor is set to Yes (default No), whole cluster will get blocked if the donor is blocked by the State Snapshot Transfer and not just the donor node.